devjgm/papers/cpp_civil_time.md

 representing the YMDHMS fields (in that order) to the constructor.
 Omitted fields are assigned their minimum valid value.
 Hours, minutes, and seconds will be set to 0, month and day will be set to 1, and year will be set to 1970.
-Therefore, a default-constructed civil time object will have YMDHMS fields representing "1970-01-01 00:00:00".
+A default-constructed civil time object will have YMDHMS fields representing "1970-01-01 00:00:00".

 Each civil time class is aligned to the civil-time field indicated in the class's name.
 Alignment is performed by setting all the inferior fields to their